Azubi-Africa/Career_Accelerator_P4-ML_apps/readme.md

 ### Manual Setup

-For manual installation, you need to have `Python` (version 3, is the required one) on your system.
+For manual installation, you need to have [`Python3`](https://www.python.org/) on your system.
 Then you can clone this repo and being at the repo's `root`  follow the steps below :

 - Create a virtual environment with the command :